KishorePradeep/Python/README.md

 # Python

-This is my Python practice arena for 2022
+This is my Python practice arena